Riccardo-Martelli/Consegna_Esercizi_LSN/README.md

 # Numerical Simulation Exercises

-# Monte Carlo-Based AI and Optimization Algorithms in C++

 ## Overview
 This repository contains a series of **12 projects** focused on **assimilation techniques** using **Monte Carlo methods**, including:
 - **Simulated Annealing**